Using Save Up Goals

 Using fund allocations

-Fund allocations are the simplest way to keep your goals aligned with your real account balances, and let you move money between your accounts and goals or between goals themselves.
+Fund allocations are the simplest way to keep your goals aligned with your real account balances, and let you move money between your accounts.

 You can: